i05nagai/memorandum/language/english_speaking.md

     * good opponent
         * Carlos was no match for the champion
     * marriage
+    * look the same
+        * your socks don't match
+    * seem the same
+        * the suspect matched the descriptions provided by witnesses
+        * their actions do not match their words
+        * the copy closely/exactly/perfectly matches the original
+    * to be suitable
+        * teaching materials should match individual students' needs
+        * we'll help you find a home that will match
+    * connect
+        * can you name the animals and match them to the correct countries?
+        * All checked-in baggage must be matched with a passenger travelling on the aircraft
+    * make equal
+    * give money
+    * competition
+        * Federer was matched against Nadal in the final.
 * respective
     * Product development and SRE teams can enjoy a productive working relationship by eliminatign the structual conflict in their respective goals
     * relating or belonging to each of the separate people or things you have just mentioned